-Depending on who you ask, and what website you read, the answer to this question will change a lot.
+Depending on who you ask, and what website you read, the answer to this question can differ significantly.
 The real answer is “it depends” because a reasonable return rate is subjective to the investor and their circumstances, as well as the property’s circumstances (location, rental prices, risks, etc.)

 Typically, a good return on your investment is 15%+.

 Using the cap rate calculation, a good return rate is around 10%.

 Using the cash on cash rate calculation, a good return rate is 8-12%.
 Some investors won’t even consider a property unless the calculation predicts at least a 20% return rate.
 Again, this is up to you as an investor, and what your metric for a good return rate is.

 What is the 1% rule?

 The “1 percent rule” is a general rule of thumb for those investing in rental properties.
 It’s used to determine how much you should pay to purchase a rental property.

 The 1% rule is useful for any investor that has hundreds of opportunities to go through.
 Going in-depth on every opportunity would take months to complete.
 The 1% rule helps to minimize your choice and find the best investment quicker.

 The rule is, when looking at rental property investment, ideally, you want to charge 1% of the purchase value as your monthly rent.